harrybournis/capstoned-api-documentation/source/includes/endpoints/iterations/_iterations.md

 name | string | The name of the Unit. start_date | Date | The date that the Iteration starts.
-It cannot be a date in the past deadline | Date | The date that the Iteration ends, and the deadline for submitting the PAForm and Project Evaluations
+It cannot be a date in the past deadline | Date | The date that the Iteration ends, and the deadline for submitting the PAForm and Project Evaluations assignment_id | Integer | The id of the Iteration that the Iteration belongs to

 ## Relationships